isomerpages/moe-greenridgepri/_cca/Scouts.md

 ### The Scout Law

-A Scout is to be trusted
-A Scout is loyal
-A Scout makes friends, establishes and maintains harmonious relations
-A Scout is disciplined and considerate
-A Scout has courage in all difficulties
+<p style="text-align: center;">A Scout is to be trusted<br>A Scout is loyal<br>A Scout makes friends, establishes and maintains harmonious relations<br>A Scout is disciplined and considerate<br>A Scout has courage in all difficulties</p>

 ### Introduction